 FAU accepts new students each fall and spring semester.
 Applicants need an accredited bachelor’s degree in any area of study with a GPA of at least a 3.0 and four years of work experience.
 They must also submit professional resumes and two letters of recommendation.

-Florida Atlantic University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Florida Atlantic University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The online MHA is accredited by the Association to Advance Collegiate Schools of Business (AACBI).

 8. Excelsior College

 Excelsior serves students primarily through online education.
 More than 170,000 graduates hold Excelsior associate, bachelor’s, and master’s degrees.
 With eight-week classes, coursework held entirely online, and asynchronous learning, degree candidates enjoy flexibility while they earn their degrees.

 The school offers a master’s in healthcare administration online with a 36-credit curriculum, allowing students to transfer up to 18 credits.
 Learners can also earn credits toward a master’s degree through relevant certifications, military service, and work experience.

 Required courses include communication strategy for the healthcare leader, quality management in healthcare, and healthcare finance.
 Learners also choose nine credits from across the graduate school to form specializations.
 For example, learners may take three courses in marketing, accounting, or human resources management.
 In the final semester, degree candidates complete capstone courses in which they complete projects that support their unique career goals.